 In New Jersey, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under New Jersey landlord-tenant law.

-To do so, the landlord must first serve the tenant a 30 days’ notice to comply or vacate, which gives the tenant a chance to fix the issue or move out.
+To do so, the landlord must first serve the tenant a notice to cease the offending actions, which gives the tenant a chance to fix the issue or move out.

 Examples of lease violations include: